Mailu/Mailu/docs/contributors/guidelines.rst

 A container is developped as a singled directory under the proper category in the main repository, the only exception being service containers that should only use official Docker images.
+Categories are:

+- core, for mandatory components
+- optional, for optional components
+- webmail, for webmails

 A container image name must explicitely state the technology being used.
 Container versions are synchronized and all containers are always built at